Chapter 3: Buy the Leader Out of a Base

 Sometimes the benefits are more subtle.
 But even if you have just a small advantage, if you compound that over time, a small advantage can become huge.

 We all know compounding is the eighth wonder of the world.
-And compounding is not only bound to investing.
+And compounding isn’t only limited to investing.
 It works in all aspects of life and business.

 That’s why winners keep winning.